flycheck/flycheck/doc/contributor/maintaining.rst

 * LGTM_ handles the pull request approval process through ``LGTM`` comments.
   It's configured through ``.lgtm``, the list of maintainers that may approve pull requests is in the ``MAINTAINERS`` file.
+* `CLA assistant`_ checks signatures to our CLA_ and allows contributors to sign the CLA through their Github account.

 All :ref:`maintainers <flycheck-maintainers>` have administrative access to these services so in case of an issue just contact them.